dolthub/dolthub-cypress/README.md

 Finally, we can also define a selector(s) to be clicked after `testsBetweenClicks` finishes, but in our case, this isn't necessary, so we omit this argument.

 That is a `ClickFlow` friends!

 We write a simple description, `testDescription`, for our highest layer of tests and we add our `ClickFlows` to an array `clickFlows`.

 Now we use our other helper function `newExpectationWithClickFlows` that accepts all the same arguments `newExpectation` takes with an additional argument, an array of `ClickFlow`s.
 These `ClickFlow`s will then run after the `Expectation` they are coupled to.
-To clarify, our `Expectation` with ClickFlows above, `likeCountIncreasesExp`, will run the same way a simple `Expectation` will run. `likeCount` will be selected and expected to contain `0`, as the `containZero` argument specifies.
+To clarify, our `Expectation` with `ClickFlow`s above, `likeCountIncreasesExp`, will run the same way a simple `Expectation` will run. `likeCount` will be selected and expected to contain `0`, as the `containZero` argument specifies.
 After that, all attached `ClickFlow`s will run, meaning the `likeButton` will be clicked, and then the `likeCount` will be selected and expected to contain `1`.

 ### Putting it all together